101 Introduction to Media Studies (4)

 Introduces students to the role played by mass media in culture.
 Media institutions and technologies are examined in terms of their histories, economic and legal characteristics, and contemporary social influence.
-Offered each semester.
+Offered every semester.

 Introduces students to fundamental aspects of a variety of audio applications, including field recording, studio recording, and multi-track production.
-Offered each spring.
+Offered every spring.

 Explores the history and theory of experimental film and video through lecture, discussion, reading, and screenings and through creative action.
 Students produce their own avant-garde videos as they learn the form’s aesthetic heritage and contemporary developments.
 Offered in selected January Terms.